Sunday, August 6, 2017

 Filter Changing Tips:

 1. Always change filter cartridges at regular intervals.
-For whole house filters, you should change them every three months or sooner depending on water quality and the amount of water used.
+Change the whole house filters every three months or sooner depending on the water quality and the amount of water used.

-3. Change the filter housing o-ring annually and only use silicone lubricant (never use vaseline).
+3. Change the filter housing o-ring annually and use only silicone lubricant (never vaseline).

 4. Clean and wipe off the filter housing threads, on the housing and inside the head, at every filter change, and never lubricate the threads.

 5. Clean and sanitize filter housings whenever changing filters.
-Simply wipe out the filter housing, add a small amount of household bleach (tablespoon), rinse out the housing, and install a new filter cartridge.
+Simply wipe out the filter housing, add a small amount of household bleach (tablespoon), rinse the housing out, and install a new filter cartridge.

 7. When replacing the filter leave the water valve on the outlet side of the filter off.
 Turn the water on slowly to the filter housing while holding down the pressure relief valve to release the air from the filter housing until all air is released then open the incoming water valve all the way.
 If there is no pressure relief button open a laundry tub faucet while turning the water back on to the filter to bleed the air off.

-*Warning: Never use a cartridge filter for drinking water on non-potable water supply.
+*Warning: Never use a cartridge filter for drinking water on a non-potable water supply.

 Different filter housings and filter cartridges

-A small sample of filter housings and cartridge filters available.
+A small sample of filter housings and cartridge filters are available.

 When installing a filter housing, for any purpose, it should always be mounted securely to a wall for ease of changing filters and to protect the plumbing along with shutoff valves before and after to isolate the housing when changing filters.
-Some filter housings come with a built-in shutoff on top and a pressure relief valve to aid in filter changing.
+Some filter housings incorporate a built-in shutoff on top and a pressure relief valve to aid in the filter housing removal and filter change.

 Filter housing installed before a water softener